Copyright, Carter McNamara, MBA, PhD

 All About Business Planning

-Capacity planning includes specifying how many of the outcomes (products or how much service) will be produced and how often.
+Capacity planning includes specifying how many of the outcomes (products or how many services) will be produced and how often.
 That includes predicting, or forecasting, the demand for those outcomes.
 The previous market research will be very useful here.
 There are a variety of other tools that could be useful,

 - Four Steps to Forecast Total Market Demand